ASTN-NGYN/treasure-hunt/README.md

 developers: Austin Nguyen, Duy Ly, Sungmin Cha

-This project creates a treasure hunt game on a grid of size N x N. The grid contains:
+This project creates a treasure hunt game on a grid of size 20 x 20.
+The grid contains:
-- exactly one treasure
+- 2–3 treasures (T)
-- exactly one trap
+- 2 traps (X)
-- walls that cover about 20% of the grid
+- several static walls (#) that cover about 20% of the grid

-The user chooses the grid size (minimum 8) in a small  prompt window.
-After submitting, the program displays the 2d grid.
+The program displays the grid directly.
+Treasures, traps, and walls are visually distinct.

 Requirements:
 - Python 3.12 (or Python version with tkinter available)